alpha-tuning/OneRom-ALPHA/README.md

 An ALPHA-focused firmware build for the open-source One ROM EEPROM replacement platform, with the goal of pushing it toward becoming one of the **world’s smallest and cheapest emulators**.

+## License

+This firmware is source-available.

+You are allowed to view, use, modify, and share it for non-commercial purposes only.

+You may not sell this firmware, sell modified versions of it, bundle it into a commercial product, or otherwise use it for commercial gain.

+See the `LICENSE` file for full terms.

 ## What One ROM is

 **One ROM** is an EEPROM replacement platform created by **Piers**.
 It was designed as a modern replacement for original EEPROM hardware, giving people a programmable alternative to older memory devices.